 Furthermore, in LLCs, the participant has a right to exit from the company without the consent of the other participants and request the company to pay the market value of its share.
-The majority of participants also have a right to remove a minority participant from the company without its consent through bringing a claim against the minority participant before the court if the minority participant hinders the company's activities.
+The majority of participants also have a right to remove a minority participant from the company without its consent by bringing a claim against the minority participant before the court if the minority participant hinders the company's activities.

 Finally, a significant difference to consider is that the information on the participants of LLCs is open to the public; however, in the case of JSCs, the information on shareholders is maintained by private registry keepers and is not provided to third persons without the company's consent.
 At the same time, since 2023 all the companies are obliged to disclose their UBOs, and that information on UBOs is publicly and freely available on the webpage of the State Registry of Legal Entities.
+Therefore, irrespective of the corporate type, the information on the UBOs of any company is publicly available.